Training Multi-Layer Over-Parametrized Neural Network in Subquadratic Time: Introduction

-In~\cite{bpsw21}, they provide an algorithm that can adaptively choose the step size for different gradient directions associated to different data points, which is one of the goal we want to achieve.
-However, their method involves forming a Jacobian matrix of the data, which is of size $n\times md$ in the two-layer case, but of size $n\times m^2$ in our case.
+In~\cite{bpsw21}, they provide an algorithm that can adaptively choose the step size for different gradient directions associated with different data points, which is one of the goals we want to achieve.
+However, their method involves forming a Jacobian matrix of the data, which is of size $n \times md$ in the two-layer case, but of size $n \times m^2$ in our case.
 Hence, their algorithm can only imply an $O(nm^2)$ cost per iteration, which cannot match our subquadratic goal.

-In \cite{syz21}, they beat the $nmd$ barrier for cost per iteration by leveraging two key ideas: use a shifted ReLU activation and via a sparsity analysis, they show that only $o(m)$ number of neurons being fired up\footnote{Such phenomenon has been observed in practice as in~\cite{cmf+20,clp+21}}.
-They further use data structure to preprocess both data points and training weights.
-However, their algorithm only works for small $d$ due to the high (exponential) dependence on $d$ in the proprocessing phase.
-In multiple layer neural network, instead of only having weight matrix with size $m \times d$, we will have at least one weight matrix with size $m \times m$, this directly translates to a high dependence on $m$ in the proprocessing phase.
-Therefore, the techniques presented in \cite{syz21} cannot give $n\cdot o(m^2)$ cost per iteration.
+In \cite{syz21}, they surpass the $nmd$ barrier by leveraging two key ideas: using a shifted ReLU activation and, through a sparsity analysis, showing that only $o(m)$ number of neurons are fired up\footnote{Such a phenomenon has been observed in practice as in~\cite{cmf+20,clp+21,mam+23}.}.
+They further use a data structure to preprocess both data points and training weights.
+However, their algorithm only works for small $d$ due to the exponential dependence on $d$ in the preprocessing phase.
+In a multiple-layer neural network, instead of having only a weight matrix of size $m \times d$, we will have at least one weight matrix of size $m \times m$; this directly translates to a high dependence on $m$ in the preprocessing phase.
+As our hope is for an algorithm with ideally $O(nm^2)$ time to preprocess, their data structure is infeasible for any practical application.

-In this work, we take the first step to break the $m^2$ barrier on cost per iteration for training multiple layer over-parametrized neural networks.
+We also note two more recent works~\cite{hswz22,als+22} that particularly focus on developing efficient algorithms for training two-layer over-parameterized networks.
+Both of them make use of tree-based data structures to find activated neurons in sublinear time.
+These approaches, unfortunately, do not scale well to multi-layer settings, as they rely on the input dimension being much smaller than the network width, while in multi-layer settings, the weight matrix is square.

+Our method overcomes the shortcomings of these prior approaches, as it can not only choose the step size adaptively but also achieve a per iteration cost of $o(m^2)$.
+It can be interpreted as a design guideline for efficient fine-tuning of LLMs.
+As we will see later, our algorithm also leverages the \emph{low-rank} property of the gradient but in a \emph{provable} fashion.
+Moreover, our approach goes beyond the standard first-order methods, such as gradient descent or stochastic gradient descent, as we provide a highly efficient implementation of the Gauss-Newton method.
+One can treat our result as a data structure with a manual for LLM fine-tuning.
+Although our convergence argument works for over-parameterized, shifted ReLU-based networks, we believe it will serve as a foundation for designing even faster \emph{practical} algorithms for fine-tuning.